Civil Engineering Study 98-1

 Cold-Formed Steel Series

 Pan, Chi-Ling and Yu, Wei-wen, "Design of automotive structural components using high strength sheet steels transformed section method for the calculation of yield moment of cold-formed steel hybrid beams" (1998).
-Center for Cold-Formed Steel Structures Library.
-Paper 98.
+CCFSS Library (1939 - present).
+98.